hussein-mourad/library-system/server/README.md

 python manage.py runserver
 ```

-Open the api dashboard in web browser
+> Open the api dashboard in the browser

 ```bash
 http://localhost:8000/api/
 ```

-Or

-Open the admin dashboard in web browser
+> Open the admin dashboard in the browser

 ```bash
 http://localhost:8000/admin/